 One of the most compelling reasons to focus on brownfield redevelopment is its environmental impact.
 Primarily, it significantly reduces the expansion of impervious surfaces.
 Paved surfaces like roads, parking lots, and buildings prevent water from soaking into the ground, leading to runoff that can carry pollutants into our waterways.
 By redeveloping brownfields, we limit the need for new impervious surfaces.
 Data suggests that redeveloping brownfields reduces the amount of impervious surface expansion by a whopping 73-80%.

-The impact on transportation is another key environmental benefit.
+Another key environmental benefit is the impact on transportation.
 Brownfield sites are often located in urban areas with existing infrastructure and public transit.
-When these sites are redeveloped for residential or commercial use, it reduces the distance people need to travel for work or amenities.
+When these sites are redeveloped for residential or commercial use, they reduce the distance people need to travel for work or amenities.
 This reduction in travel contributes to fewer vehicle miles travelled (VMT), leading to lower emissions.
 On average, brownfield redevelopment reduces per capita VMT by an estimated 32-57%.

 A perfect example of these environmental benefits is the redevelopment of the Futura Park Development, Ipswich.
-The site was covered by IPC/IPPC permits for potentially harmful emissions and Water Industry Act Referral.
+IPC/IPPC covered the site permits for potentially harmful emissions and Water Industry Act Referral.
 As Principal Contractor, John F Hunt’s works included the demolition, remediation and enabling for the redevelopment of the site ready for commercial and retail use by John Lewis and Waitrose.
-The project revitalised a 44-acre land site that was once occupied by foundry/iron works, evolving into engineering works with chimneys, storage tanks, travelling cranes and railway sidings.
-Starting with the John Lewis/Waitrose plot, a new road, footpath and planting areas then followed.
+The project revitalised a 44-acre land site once occupied by foundry/iron works, evolving into engineering works with chimneys, storage tanks, travelling cranes and railway sidings.
+Starting with the John Lewis/Waitrose plot, a new road, footpath, and planting areas followed.

 The Economic Advantages of Brownfield Redevelopment

 Apart from environmental benefits, redeveloping brownfields can also spur significant economic growth.
 One of the main economic advantages is the potential increase in property values.
-As brownfields are cleaned up and redeveloped, the desirability of the area improves, often leading to an increase in nearby residential property values.
-In the United States, extensive research has been conducted on the economic and environmental benefits of brownfield redevelopment.
+As brownfields are cleaned up and redeveloped, the area’s desirability improves, often leading to an increase in nearby residential property values.
+In the United States, extensive research has been conducted on brownfield redevelopment’s economic and environmental benefits.
 The US EPA estimates that property values as far as 1.29 miles away can increase 5-15.2% following the cleanup of a brownfield.

-Moreover, by transforming these underused sites into productive properties, municipalities can increase their tax base.
+Moreover, municipalities can increase their tax base by transforming these underused sites into productive properties.
 The former brownfield site itself, once a liability, becomes a source of tax revenue.
-This additional revenue can be invested back into the community, funding services like schools, parks, and public safety.
+This additional revenue can be invested in the community, funding services like schools, parks, and public safety.

-One of the critical roles of these contractors is to identify and mitigate the environmental risks associated with brownfields.
+One critical role of these contractors is to identify and mitigate the environmental risks associated with brownfields.
 They conduct comprehensive site assessments to determine the extent of contamination and develop appropriate cleanup strategies.
-The objective is not just to clean up the site but to do so in a way that is environmentally responsible and sustainable.
+The objective is not just to clean up the site but to do so in an environmentally responsible and sustainable way.

-Once the site is cleaned up, the next step is planning the redevelopment.
+Once the site is cleaned up, the redevelopment is planned.
 This involves a detailed analysis of the site’s potential, considering factors like location, accessibility, and market demand.
 The plan should align with the community’s needs and vision, whether it’s for residential, commercial, or community use.

 In addition to planning, brownfield enabling contractors also play a crucial role in securing funding for these projects.
 Redeveloping brownfields can be costly, and these services help identify and access various funding sources, such as grants, loans, and tax incentives.

 In summary, brownfield redevelopment presents a significant opportunity to revitalise urban areas, protect the environment, and stimulate economic growth.
-Through brownfield enabling contractors, these once-neglected sites can once again become vibrant and productive.
+Through brownfield enabling contractors, these once-neglected sites can become vibrant and productive again.